reacherhq/check-if-email-exists/README.md

 ### 3. Download the Binary

-> Note: The binary doesn't connect to the above `amazonaws.com` backend, it checks the mail directly from your computer.
+> Note: The binary doesn't connect to any backend, it checks the email directly from your computer.

 Head to the [releases page](https://github.com/amaurymartiny/check-if-email-exists/releases) and download the binary for your platform.
 Make sure you have [`openssl`](https://www.openssl.org/) installed on your local machine.